 Though individual states are likely to have widely differing standards for licensure, there are a few general criteria to keep in mind before embarking on a career in addiction counseling.
 The first hurdle on the way to licensure is education.
 Consider an accredited bachelor’s degree to be the minimum requirement and work towards a degree that paves the way towards clinical counseling.

 After graduation, future counselors will need to pass an examination as set forth by their state boards.
 Often this test will be a frequent topic in college courses.
 Either faculty will address it, or students will circulate rumors and other stories attesting to its relative difficulty.

 In addition to passing a test, there is often a period of supervised practice.
 It's common for state boards to require that one's supervisor be licensed and have ample experience in the field.
 This period can be as short as six months or as long as two years.
-Remember, each state has particular requirements.
+Remember, each state has particular education requirements.
 Review the state board website or discuss the matter with an academic adviser.

 NCC AP Credentials

 National Certified Addiction Counselor, Level I (NCAC 1)